Get stories and expert advice on all things related to college and parenting.

 Like airlines and airports, hotel chains have adopted rules about social distancing and face coverings in public areas and some are spotlighting enhanced safety and disinfecting measures (like the Hilton family of hotels' CleanStay program).

 Experts have argued that motels or private rentals such as Airbnbs pose less of a risk purely because it’s less likely you’ll find yourself in close proximity with strangers.
-Staying on the ground floor or in a room with doors that lead directly outside will limit the need for elevators or other small enclosed spaces.
+Staying on the ground floor or in a room with doors that lead directly outside will limit the need for elevators or other small, enclosed spaces.

 A few other ways to minimize risk in a hotel:

-If you or someone in your household has been exposed to coronavirus, or if you want or need to be tested after traveling, it's ideal to wait 5–7 days after potential exposure before getting tested to reduce the likelihood of receiving a false negative result.
+If you or someone in your household has been exposed to the new coronavirus, or if you want or need to be tested after traveling, it's ideal to wait 5–7 days after potential exposure before getting tested to reduce the likelihood of receiving a false negative result.

 Some states require visitors from other states with high incidences of COVID-19 to quarantine after arrival or until the visitor can provide a negative COVID test result.
 Travel advisories should be available on the official state website.